Jeremy Pena Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 25th in the league with a collective 8.1 strikeouts per nine innings.

-- The Athletics have a 5.96 team ERA that ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (5.91).

-- Athletics pitchers combine to give up 141 total home runs at a clip of 1.4 per game (most in baseball).
+- Athletics pitchers combine to give up the most home runs in baseball (142 total, 1.4 per game).

-- Blackburn gets the start for the Athletics, his ninth of the season.
-He is 1-2 with a 5.48 ERA and 44 strikeouts through 42 2/3 innings pitched.

-- His last time out was on Tuesday against the Boston Red Sox, when the righty tossed 5 2/3 innings, surrendering six earned runs while giving up nine hits.
+- The right-hander's last appearance was on Wednesday against the Boston Red Sox, when he threw 5 2/3 scoreless innings while giving up three hits.

-- The 29-year-old has amassed an ERA of 5.48, with 9.3 strikeouts per nine innings, in nine games this season.
-Opponents are hitting .305 against him.
+- The 24-year-old has amassed an ERA of 5.79, with 8.8 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .263 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.